apache/karaf/demos/web/README.txt

   This option is useful if you want to see the example up and running quickly.

-- B. Using Your Favorite Web Container
-  This option is useful if you want to see Karaf running as a web application inside your favorite web container.
+- B. Using Your Favorite WebContainer (like Apache Tomcat) This option is useful if you want to see Karaf running as a web application inside your favorite web container.